 - 1. Parent, school administration and student's teacher will meet to resolve concern.
 Interpretation and/or translation services will be made available. - 2.
-If resolution is not reached, Parent may contact Parent Relations through phone, email or parent web portal to mediate and resolve concern.
+If resolution is not reached, Parent may contact Parent Relations through phone or email to mediate and resolve concern.
 Interpretation and/or translation services will be made available. - 3.
 If resolution is reached, then the Parent Relation Specialist will send a resolution in English and in the home language to the parent within 10 business days.